do-community/bandwidth-tool/README.md

 # Bandwidth Calculator

-A tool to help calculate and explain bandwidth allowances for Droplets and Kubernetes nodes on DigitalOcean.
+A tool to help calculate and explain bandwidth allowances for Droplets on DigitalOcean.

 ---